savashn/ecewo-docs/src/content/docs/docs/using-json.md

     // Convert the JSON object to a string char *json_string = cJSON_PrintUnformatted(json);

-    // Send the response with 200 status code
+    // Send the json response with 200 status code json(200, json_string);
-    // content-type must be "application/json" to send a json

-    reply(res, 200, "application/json", json_string);

     // Free the memory that allocated by jansson cJSON_Delete(json);